mbucchia/OpenXR-Toolkit/README.md

 # OpenXR Toolkit

-This software provides a collection of useful features to customize and improve existing OpenXR applications, including render upscaling and sharpening, fixed foveated rendering, hand tracking to controller input simulation (on supported devices only), image adjustments and other game-enhancing tweaks.
+This software provides a collection of useful features to customize and improve existing OpenXR applications, including render upscaling and sharpening, foveated rendering, hand tracking to controller input simulation, image adjustments and other game-enhancing tweaks.

 Please visit the official page at https://mbucchia.github.io/OpenXR-Toolkit/ for detailed instructions on how to download,